-We have a phenomenal agenda this year and some awesome topics to help you “Make the Right Impression!”
+We had a phenomenal line up this year and some awesome topics to help all of us “Make the Right Impression!”

 5:00 p.m.
 Event concludes